I’m Back

 Yeah, it’s weird.
 Much like our move to Jordan, totally unexpected and yet singularly awesome.
 Bret got an assistant professorship at Sul Ross State University and so now we’re living in a different foreign country known as Texas.
 The Lone Star state.
 A state in which I never thought I’d live.
 A state that Louise from Thelma & Louise refused to even drive through while she was on the run from the law.

 Alpine is a tiny (population < 7,000) West Texas town three and a half hours east of El Paso and six hours west of Austin.
 There is no Starbucks, no Target, and the nearest Wal-Mart is 45 minutes away.
-It’s awesome.
+We do have a drive-thru liquor store though.

 You may have seen the recent 60 Minutes piece on Marfa, Texas.
 It’s the artsy enclave 26 miles west of Alpine, and I kid you not when I say it puts Silverlake to shame in the hipster department.
 Marfa is so deeply hip that it has a state-of-the-art drive-in movie theater and a boot company that makes only one style of unisex vintage boot.
 These boots cost $500 a pair and are backordered 10 months due to popular demand.
 Here’s a link in case you want to up your hipster ante: www.cobrarock.com/